python-australia/paeps/paep-1-purpose/README.md

 or if their concern is with specific details of the proposal that could be amended without having to discard the overall proposal.

+Based on the details of the feedback associated with a failed approval vote, PAEP Authors may either choose to accept the rejection as final, or else revert the proposal to a Draft state and then resubmit it for approval after making suitable amendments.

 Approval polls MUST remain open for at least 7 days, and MAY remain open for up to 14 days.

 For PAEP approval ballots, the poll question should provide the PAEP title and link to the PAEP text